codeOfRobin/try-swift-talk/try!Swift.md

 ---

+^ Now, a lot of you might be going.

 I DON'T KNOW RxSwift 😰

-^ Now, a lot of you might be going
-^ And that's all right
+^And that's all right

 ---